Home » Where Do Rats Go To Die After Eating Poison?

 Manufacturers craft palatable rodenticides since rats are ravenous eaters and can’t vomit unpalatable or toxic food.
 This fools rats into sampling new (poisoned) foods.

 While these poisons have a high success rate for killing rats, some people view them as inhumane.
-They can also pose serious health hazards to humans, pets, and other wildlife.
+They can also pose serious health hazards to humans, pets, and wildlife.

 The report also revealed that anticoagulant rodenticide toxicosis was the cause of death in 4% of the eagles examined.
 This shows just how dangerous these poisons are to non-rodents.